 Our DE-Series Cameras enable the most efficient imaging conditions for any high-resolution cryo-EM.
 While some direct detectors require ultra-long exposure times to acquire decent images, our cameras deliver the best image in seconds.
-Not only does this speed up data collection, it also makes motion correction more effective because users can fractionate their dose in much shorter time increments.
+Not only does this speed up data collection, it also makes motion correction more effective.
+Users can fractionate their dose in much shorter time increments than other camera.

-Our DE-Series Cameras deliver the largest-available field-of-view together with the excellent image quality and movie-mode corrections of direct detection.
 Since our cameras are designed to work optimally at nearly any beam brightness, you can collect images at low magnifications (for an even bigger field-of-view) without worrying about degrading image quality.
 This means highly-efficient imaging: lots of particles with little effort.
-In this highly competitive field, high throughput and productivity are absolutely crucial.
+In the highly competitive field of tomography, high throughput and productivity are absolutely crucial.

 The high sensitivity and resolution of our DE-Series Cameras is also perfectly suited for tomography, where the total electron dose must be fractionated into a large number of very low-dose tilt-series images.
 Despite the low dose in each tilt image, our DE-Series Cameras allow users to visualize Thon rings to do CTF fitting in each tilt image.
-Furthermore, the exceptional contrast from our cameras produce stunning tomograms so you can clearly visualize the detail you need to see for your experiments.
+The exceptional contrast from our cameras produce stunning tomograms so you can clearly visualize the detail you need to see in your experiments.